 by Texas Homesteader ~

-This is our first year of beekeeping and we’ve learned so much already!
+Beekeeping is an ever-learning endeavor.
 We realize there is still much to learn and we’ll learn more as time goes by.
 Two very important things we’ve already learned are:

 - Each beekeeper will keep their hives differently in a way specific to their circumstances, and